Why the UK Won't Tax Wealth

 The pension exception that proves the rule

-When the conversation turns to the State Pension and the triple lock, suddenly the answer to fiscal pressure changes completely.
-The default response is no longer "tax wealth, tax big business" but "we have to keep working-age immigration high to fund pensions, there is no other way".
+When the conversation turns to the State Pension and triple lock, the answer to fiscal pressure changes completely.
+The default is no longer "tax wealth, tax big business" but "we have to keep working-age immigration high to fund pensions, there is no other way".

-This makes no sense unless you accept that the conversation has different rules depending on who benefits.
+This makes no sense unless the conversation has different rules depending on who benefits.
 Pensioners hold the wealth and the votes.
-The triple lock - the policy that the State Pension rises by whichever is highest of earnings growth, CPI inflation, or 2.5% - has compounded the State Pension at well above wage growth for a decade and a half.
+The triple lock - State Pension rises by the highest of earnings growth, CPI inflation, or 2.5% - has compounded the State Pension well above wage growth for fifteen years.
 It is now the single largest line item in UK welfare spending and accelerating.

-The same political class that talks about taxing wealth elsewhere will not consider means-testing the State Pension, taxing pension wealth at death, or breaking the triple lock.
-Because the people who would lose are precisely the asset-owning, voting demographic that decides elections.
+The political class that talks about taxing wealth elsewhere will not consider means-testing the State Pension, taxing pension wealth at death, or breaking the triple lock.
+The people who would lose are precisely the asset-owning, voting demographic that decides elections.

 The result is a fiscal logic that runs in two contradictory directions.
 Tax the working-age earner to fund services.
 Import working-age migrants to fund pensions.
 Leave the underlying wealth held by the over-60s untouched.